DataDog/hiring-engineers/answers.md

 `vagrant up --provider=PROVIDER`, which should give you a more specific error message for that particular provider.
 ```
-Hmm, first roadblock but a clue.
+Hmm, first roadblock but a clue!
 As the error message reads above, Vagrant did not have a default "provider", which serves programs like Vagrant resources to run development environments.
 So I went over [here](https://www.virtualbox.org/) to download Virtualbox and followed the prompts to get it up and running.

 Let’s try this again.